tminussi/hacktoberfest-2018-checker/README.md

 - If you are someone who prefers the CLI, run:

 ```
-$: npm run local -- --port 5000 # optionally on a diffrent port
+$: npm run local -- --port 5000 # optionally on a different port
 ```

-By default, this starts the server on port 3000.
+By default, this starts the (backend) server on port 3000.
 If you prefer to change it you can, by passing `--port 3001` and also remember to update the port address in `index.js` which is in the frontend `client` folder.